zukies/aSimplePoll/README.md

 Coding Challenge #1

-Let's build a simple poll app!
+This simple poll app allows users to share which is their favorite programming language!

 A poll has a question, an array of options from which people can choose, and an array with the number of replies for each option.
 This data is stored in the starter object below.